 Lithium coating of the divertor and surrounding PFCs by the single evaporator in 2007 produced several changes in the behavior of standard H-mode, NBI-heated plasmas in a lower single-null divertor configuration, including the expected reduction in oxygen impurities and deuterium recycling.
 The density in the early phase of the discharge was reduced with lithium but, since this increased the likelihood of developing locked MHD modes during the current ramp, it was necessary to increase the gas fueling rate to maintain about the same density as in discharges without lithium.
-There was a reduction in the number edge-localized modes (ELMs) by progressive increases in the number and duration of ELM-free periods and a significant improvement in the energy confinement time with lithium [12,16].
-With full lithium coverage of the lower divertor, the beneficial effects of lithium were more pronounced [13,14], but so too were some deleterious effects.
-Figure 2 shows a comparison of the time evolution of several representative parameters for two discharges run under the same external conditions (current, field, heating power, plasma geometry) immediately before the first introduction of lithium and after lithium 260 mg of had evaporated since the preceding The lithium coating discharge. produces an improvement in energy confinement, evident in the increases in both the total plasma stored energy and that in the electrons.
-The level of deuterium Balmer-alpha emission from a chord viewing the lower divertor is significantly reduced, despite increasing the gas fueling rate to maintain the plasma density.
+There was a reduction in the number of edgelocalized modes (ELMs) by progressive increases in the number and duration of ELM-free periods and a significant improvement in the energy confinement time with lithium [12, 16].
+With full lithium coverage of the lower divertor, the beneficial effects of lithium were more pronounced [13, 14], but so too were some deleterious effects.
+Figure 2 shows a comparison of the time evolution of several representative plasma parameters for two discharges run under the same external conditions (current, field, heating power, plasma geometry) immediately before the first introduction of lithium and after 260 mg of lithium had been evaporated since the preceding discharge.
+The lithium coating produces an improvement in energy confinement, evident in the increases in both the total plasma stored energy and that in the electrons.
+As a result of the pumping effect of the lithium coating, the level of deuterium Balmer-alpha emission from a chord viewing the lower divertor is significantly reduced, despite increasing the gas fueling rate to maintain the plasma density.
 There is an almost complete suppression of ELMs in the discharge with lithium, although the plasma remains in the H-mode [16].
-The H-mode power threshold was reduced when lithium was applied.
-Although not shown here, the line emission from lowionization states of oxygen and carbon measured by instruments viewing the lower divertor were also lower following the introduction of lithium.
-However, with lithium, there is also a significant increase in the total power radiated from the plasma and in the average $Z{\rm eff}$ deduced from a central-chord measurement of visible bremsstrahlung.
+Although not shown here, the line emission from low-ionization states of oxygen and carbon measured by instruments viewing the lower divertor were also lower following the introduction of lithium.
+However, with lithium, there is also a significant increase in the total power radiated from the plasma and in the average Zeff deduced from a central-chord measurement of visible bremsstrahlung.
 Interestingly, the lithium coating appears to last for only one or two discharges, after which its effects are noticeably reduced.
-However, lithium applied at the end of one day after the last discharge has been run, does produce benefits for the first discharge on the subsequent day, suggesting that it is plasma bombardment and not interaction of the lithium surface by residual gas in the vacuum that causes the passivation.
+However, lithium applied at the end of one day after the last discharge has been run does produce benefits for the first discharge on the subsequent day, suggesting that it is plasma bombardment and not interaction of the lithium surface by residual gas in the vacuum that causes the passivation.
+It has been observed that in discharges run under conditions where, without lithium, a single neutral beam source is insufficient to produce the H-mode, transitions do occur after lithium coating, suggesting that the H-mode power threshold is reduced by lithium, although this reduction has not yet been fully quantified.

 Figure 2.
-Time evolution of representative plasma parameters for similar discharges without (blue dashed) and with (red solid) 260mg of lithium applied by the two lithium evaporators.
+Time evolution of representative plasma parameters for similar discharges without (129239-blue dashed) and with (129245-red solid) 260 mg of lithium applied by the two lithium evaporators.